 Clearinghouses serve as the contracting party to buyers and sellers on futures exchanges.
 Margin protects the clearinghouse from losses.
 It ensures that buyers and sellers fulfill their obligations.

 Update on Margin and Clearing

-While margin is at a certain level for individual futures or commodity contracts, those who do not trade outright long or short positions will often see different margin levels against their positions.
+Margin is at a certain level for individual futures or commodity contracts.
+But those who do not trade outright long or short positions will often see different margin levels against their positions.

 This is because the exchanges use a SPAN system.
-SPAN uses a sophisticated set of algorithms that determine margin taking into account the total daily exposure of a trader's portfolio rather than each specific position.
+SPAN uses a sophisticated set of algorithms that determine margin.
+It takes into account the total daily exposure of a trader's portfolio rather than each specific position.